Serving Clients Since 1979

 Divorce is rarely easy.
 It is often a complicated process, dealing with messy, challenging, uncertain, and emotional personal relationships.
 During such a time, it is vital to have the guidance and counsel of a family law attorney to give trusted advice and ensure that your property, financial interests, and parental rights are protected.

-At Krigel & Krigel, our experienced family law team can provide the legal representation needed for any divorce, whether contested, uncontested, high net worth or in a same-sex relationship.
-We aim to help you resolve the divorce as effectively and efficiently as possible, preferably without needing stressful and unnecessary litigation.
+At Krigel & Krigel, our experienced family law team in Kansas City, can provide the legal representation needed for any divorce, whether contested, uncontested, high net worth or in a same-sex relationship.
+Our attorneys aim to help you resolve the divorce as effectively and efficiently as possible, preferably without needing stressful and unnecessary litigation.
 Our divorce lawyers take a reasoned approach designed to serve the best interests of all involved using negotiation skills and mediation as necessary to help you maintain control of the vital decisions involved in the divorce process.

 Contact a divorce attorney in Kansas City at Krigel & Krigel to discuss your case during a confidential consultation.
 You can reach our firm at (816) 578-0077.

 As in other states, divorce in Kansas City, MO, is called “dissolution.”
 It starts when one spouse files a petition for divorce with the court.
 The state of MO provides no-fault grounds for divorce based on irreconcilable differences that mean the marriage cannot be saved and is irretrievably broken.
 This is the quickest way to obtain a divorce, as you will not have to prove marital misconduct on the part of your spouse in Kansas City court.